Motorists sometimes ask if they should use a lighter weight (viscosity) of motor oil once winter arrives.

 It’s important to note that using a higher-viscosity oil does have its benefits, too.
 Higher viscosity oils tend to provide improved wear protection since they promote formation of a thicker fluid film on engine parts.
 They’re also more resilient to oil consumption than lighter viscosities.

-Bottom Line: Switch to the lightest viscosity oil your vehicle manufacturer recommends in the winter.
+Bottom Line: Switch to the lightest viscosity motor oil your vehicle manufacturer recommends in the winter.
 Doing so maximizes wear protection at startup while improving cold-weather starts.